 In mid-March I wrote about the seriousness of COVID19.
 At that time, I didn’t know it would affect my family in a devastatingly personal way.
 I didn’t know that we’d be losing a loved one to COVID, and suffer so much more.

-I was scared and hunkered down at the outset of March, a bit before life stopped and 2020 was cancelled, while many were still traveling around on vacations.
+I was scared and hunkered down at the outset of March, a bit before life stopped and 2020 was canceled, while many were still traveling around on vacations.

 My knowledge and forethought did little to prepare me, or my family for the losses.
 Here I said “It was the best of times.
 It was the worst of times.”
 Now it’s just the worst of times.